vincentbernat/network-lab/lab-routed-vpn/README.md

     2001:db8:a3::1 from :: via fe80::5254:33ff:fe00:3 dev eth0 src 2001:db8:a1::1 metric 0
         cache  expires 559sec mtu 1406 pref medium

 This is with AES128+SHA256 using transport mode.
+With AES256-GCM16+ECP384, the MTU is increased to 1426.

 As long as PMTU works, no workaround is needed.
 However, you might want to use TCP MSS clamping to avoid problems with broken equipments